radareorg/radare2-book/basic_commands/write.md

 ### Write Over

-The `wo` command (write over) has many subcommands.
-It is applied to the current block.
-Supported operations: XOR, ADD, SUB...
+The `wo` command (write over) has many subcommands, each combines the existing data with the new data using an operator.
+The command is applied to the current block.
+Supported operators include: XOR, ADD, SUB...

     [0x4A13B8C0]> wo?
     |Usage: wo[asmdxoArl24] [hexpairs] @ addr[:bsize]